 Download the VOA Learning English Word Book for a dictionary of the words we use on this website.

 Each Let's Learn English lesson has an Activity Sheet for extra practice on your own or in the classroom.
+This week, use it to practice writing addresses in English.

 See the Lesson Plan for this lesson for ideas and resources.
 Send us an email if you have comments or questions.